prrao87/prrao87.github.io/content/posts/embedded-db-2/index.md

 {{<figure src="kuzudb-neo4j-query-perf-multi-threaded.png" caption="Kùzu's [speedup](https://github.com/prrao87/kuzudb-study) over Neo4j across 9 queries while running freely on multiple threads 🔥">}}

-As can be seen, KùzuDB is faster than Neo4j in all queries, for a multitude of reasons that can be a bit tricky to tease apart.
+There are a multitude of reasons why KùzuDB is faster than Neo4j in all queries, and they can be a bit tricky to tease apart.
+We'll go through each of them in turn.

 #### Vectorized execution